SysKitTeam/docs-point/requirements/system-requirements.md

 # System Requirements

 No matter where you want to deploy SysKit Point - **Cloud** or **on-premises** - you will need to ensure all requirements are met.
-To make the process easier, all information is devided into several articles grouped by the mentioned deployment type.
+To make the process easier, all information is divided into several articles grouped by the mentioned deployment type.

 {% hint style="warning" %}
 **Please note!**